Rismosch/quaternion-playground/README.md

-# Visualizing-Quaternions
+# Quaternion Visualizer
-Unity demo project to visualize quaternions, inspired by the book of the same name by Andrew J. Hanson.
+Unity demo project to visualize quaternions, inspired by the book "Visualizing Quaternions" by Andrew J. Hanson.